 The command above uses the --package-id flag to include the package identifier in the chaincode definition.
 The --sequence parameter is an integer that keeps track of the number of times a chaincode has been defined or updated.
 Because the chaincode is being deployed to the channel for the first time, the sequence number is 1.
 When the Fabcar chaincode is upgraded, the sequence number will be incremented to 2.
-If you are using the low level APIs provided by the Fabric Chaincode Shim API, you could pass the --init-required flag to the command above to request the execution of the Init function to initialize the chaincode.
-The first invoke of the chaincode would need to target the Init function and include the --isInit flag before you could use the other functions in the chaincode to interact with the ledger.
+The command also uses the --init-required flag to request that Init function be invoked to initialize the chaincode, before other functions can be used to interact with the ledger.
+By default, the Init function does not need to be executed.
+You do not need to request that the Init function be invoked to initialize your chaincode.
+Because the Fabcar chaincode uses the Fabric contract API, we can initialize the chaincode by calling any function in the chaincode and the Init function will be called in the background.